sumandhamala/Linux_basic_command_for_beginners/README.md

         2. grep -i 1 mainfile.csv>>newfile.csv --will save the file having value 1 in new file
         3. > means to save a file by complete overwrite.
         4. >> means to save a file by adding content at the end of the file.
+        5. echo "success" --which helps you to see if the script worked on real
+        6. after vi script.sh and writing the above code run sh script.sh, you should see success